DotSnuk/100-days-of-code/log.md

 **Thoughts**: The session part made a lot of sense.
 Had thought of how I would solve too see if a user is logged in, and this solves that pretty easy (I think, haven't finished the chapter yet..).
 Tweaked the css/html a little.

+### Day 12: March 4, 2020

+**Today's Progress**: Learned how to create my own decorators in python.
+That took some serious thinking before it clicked. (still some confusion but understand the big picture..
+I think)

+**Thoughts**: As I said, had to think long and hard before I understood creating my own decorators..
+Writing it down on my ipad might have helped, so I didn't have to keep it all in the head.
+Now I'm going to play around with flask-bootstrap and see if I can make my site even prettier!

 ### Day #: Month Date, Year

 **Today's Progress**: